 Is it any good?

-Author (or rather, "Translator From the Rabbit") Polly Horvath brings more over-the-top (in a good way) wackiness in LORD AND LADY BUNNY -- ALMOST ROYALTY!, as Mrs. Bunny chases her dream of being queen, Madeline frets about college, and former flower children Flo and Mildred display unexpected qualities.
+Author Polly Horvath brings more over-the-top (in a good way) wackiness in this book.
+Mrs. Bunny chases her dream of being queen, Madeline frets about college, and former flower children Flo and Mildred display unexpected qualities.
 The plot wends its way through transatlantic ocean liners, country fetes, family castles, and village bookstores, leading to ridiculous, if ultimately satisfying, developments.
 Sophie Blackall's black-and-white illustrations bring the characters to comical life.

 One of the book's great charms is Horvath's dialogue, in which a character's speech bounces from, for example, Jane Austen to Sylvester Stallone. " 'Mr. Bunny, how you do run on.
 And if you wanted to be listed as a coauthor, why did you not say so before the book was published?'
 'I was waiting for the reviews,' said Mr. Bunny.
 'No guts, no glory,' said Mrs. Bunny, and settled back comfortably into her pillows."